 Other cafes may be actively looking to expand into Tokyo, but for now, Mikami is happy sticking to Hokkaido.

 One customer even came to visit RITARU on a day trip from the capital recently.

 “It was amazing.
-As long as we keep providing value with our coffee, then hopefully we’ll see even more customers making such a long trip to see us.”Mikami
+As long as we keep providing value with our coffee, hopefully we’ll see even more customers making such a long trip to see us.”Mikami

 Mikami said of the confidence and happiness such a visit gave him.